 Australia recognises the strategic and political importance of the Indian sub-continent and has continued to strengthen friendly relations with the countries of that region.
-The Australian Prime Minister has visited India on three occasions in the past three years and the Indian Prime Minister, Mrs Gandhi, attended the 1981 Melbourne CHOGM.
-There have been regular exchanges of ministerial visits between Australia and the region.
+There have been regular exchanges of Prime Ministerial and ministerial visits between Australia and the region.
 As part of the aid program with India, Australia is providing assistance, with an emphasis on livestock development.